erikagnvall/eda040_project/README.md

 	$telnet argus-4
 	telnet> /etc/CameraProxy 8080

-Now return to the previous shell:
+Now return to the previous shell.
+It's time for execution! (not the lethal one):

 	$java -cp bin:lib/* CameraServer